mehialiabadi/Privacy-zcash-and-zkps/README.md

 # Privacy-Preserving-in-Blockchain

 This repo is dedicated to implementing a simplified version of the Zcash protocol.
-More precisely, we are interested in spend(sprout) protocol and how zkps have been used.
+More precisely, we are interested in the spend(sprout) protocol and how zkps were used.
 To do this, just start with a few basic circuits to defuse the development flow, and become more familiar with the Circom language.
-## Pre-reqiuirements:
+## Pre-requirements:
 Install snarkjs, circom, and circomlib

 ## Development flow: